DevExpress/devextreme-documentation/concepts/05 UI Components/PivotGrid/060 Sorting/20 Sorting in the UI/10 Sorting in the UI.md

-Topics from this section describe the options that configure sorting for the end-user.
+Topics from this section describe the properties that configure sorting for the end-user.